Charlie's AS Media Studies blog

 The frame of our film title ("Killjoy") incorporates generic thriller conventions.
 The word itself is foretelling of the narrative of the film; "kill" suggests that a character will be killed.
 The use of the phrase "kill" in the title is typical of thriller films; Kill the Messenger (2014), The Killing Room (2009), and Good Kill (2014).

-The Killing Room
+The Killing Room |

 Typically, thriller films feature a white font on a black background; for example, Deja Vu (2006).
 Therefore, we agreed to use a black background for our film title; it is dark, so it has negative connotations of mystery and death, conventions of thrillers.
 The white also juxtaposes the black.
 Furthermore, titles often represent the tone of a film, therefore ours is gritty to symbolise the rundown suburban setting of the opening.

 The title itself is white so that it appears bigger and bolder, therefore it attracts the attention of our audience.
-Furthermore, the title partially splits into two words: "kill" and "joy"; this mirrors the split-screen effect of the film opening, and symbolises the conflicting personalities of the antagonist and protagonist, which forms the basis of our narrative
+Furthermore, the title partially splits into two words: "kill" and "joy"; this mirrors the split-screen effect of the film opening, and symbolises the conflicting personalities of the antagonist and protagonist, which forms the basis of our narrative.

 FRAME #3:

-"Bond" and his guns
+The incarnations of "Bond" and his guns |

 FRAME #4